fumieval/oath/README.md

 evalOath m = runOath m atomically
 ```

 `Oath` is an `Applicative`, so you can combine multiple `Oath`s.
 It starts computations without waiting for the results.
-Run `evalOathSTM` to get the final result.
+Run `evalOath` to get the final result.
 The following code run concurrently `foo :: IO a` and `bar :: IO b`, then applies `f` to these results.

 ```haskell
 main = evalOath $ f <$> oath foo <*> oath bar